After fire struck Maui's Upcountry, residents of one town looked to themselves to prep for next one

 But what’s happened in Kula in the year since has been a lesson in community-led recovery.
 Residents stood watch for months to protect their homes from flare-ups as roots smoldered underground.
 They cleared debris.
 They installed cameras to watch for signs of future fires.
 And they’re working to restore burned forests, including launching a nursery for native plants aimed at reintroducing a native ecosystem to an area that had been overtaken by thirsty invasive trees.

-“They’re building infrastructure, but the beautiful thing is at the same time, they’re building social infrastructure,” said Rebecca Solnit, author of several books on post-disaster cities.
+“They’re building infrastructure, but the beautiful thing is at the same time, they’re building social infrastructure,” said Rebecca Solnit, author of “A Paradise Built in Hell," about the aftermath of disasters.
 “They’re deepening community and that is a major source of safety in a disaster.”

 Kyle Ellison started a nonprofit after the fire, Malama Kula, that organizes volunteers to meet Kula fire victims' immediate needs like clearing debris.
 It also bought and installed two advanced smoke detection cameras to watch over the town — a tool that Hawaiian Electric began installing across the entire island around the same time, and is widely used in California.